Fruit and Nut

 Young grafted trees supplied, 30-45cm, 45-70mm, 70-100cm and 100cm-140cm

 Two year old plants raised at our own nursery from selected seed from Ontario province, Canada.
-Unlike the named cultivars of Juglans ailantifolia var. cordiformis, these seed-grown trees are unlikely to produce reliable crops of nuts.
+Unlike the named cultivars of Juglans ailantifolia var. cordiformis, these seed-grown trees are very unlikely to produce reliable crops of nuts.
 Vigorous and strong, they will grow into fine large specimen trees suitable for timber production.
 The trees may also be used for rootstock for grafting purposes.
 50-80cm €9.50 ea.
 Available December to April